Azure/aci-deploy/README.md

 # End-to-End Sample Workflows

 ## Dependencies on other GitHub Actions
-* [Azure Login](https://github.com/Azure/login) Login with your Azure Credentials for Web App Deployment Authentication.
+* [Azure Login](https://github.com/Azure/login) Login with your Azure Credentials for Authentication.
 Once login is done, the next set of Azure Actions in the workflow can re-use the same session within the job.

 ## Azure Service Principal for RBAC
 For using any credentials like Azure Service Principal in your workflow, add them as [secrets](https://help.github.com/en/articles/virtual-enivronments-for-github-actions#creating-and-using-secrets-encrypted-variables) in the GitHub Repository and then refer them in the workflow.